50054-cdpa/notes/fp_scala.md

     case MathExp.Const(i)      => i
 }
 ```

-In Scala, enum Algebraic datatype can be accessed (destruct) via pattern matching.
+In Scala, the `enum`` Algebraic datatype can be accessed (destructured) via pattern matching.

-If we run
+If we run:

 ```scala
 eval(MathExp.Mult(MathExp.Plus(MathExp.Const(1), MathExp.Const(2)), MathExp.Const(3)))
 ```

 we get `9` as result.

-Let's consider another example where we can implement some realworld data structure using algebraic datatypes.
+Let's consider another example where we can implement some real-world data structures using the algebraic datatype.

-Suppose for experimental purpose, we would like to re-implement the list datatype in Scala (even though a builtin one already exists).
+Suppose for experimental purposes, we would like to re-implement the list datatype in Scala (even though a builtin one already exists).
 For simplicity, let's consider a monomorphic version (no generic) version.

-We will look into the generic version in the next lesson
+> We will look into the generic version in the next lesson

-In the following we consider the specification of the mylist data type in EBNF
+In the following we consider the specification of the `MyList` data type in EBNF:

 $$
 \begin{array}{rccl}
 {\tt (MyList)} & l & ::= & Nil \mid Cons(i,l) \\
 {\tt (Int)} & i & ::= & 1 \mid 2 \mid   ...
 \end{array}
 $$

-And we implement using `enum` in Scala
+And we implement using `enum` in Scala:

 ```scala
 enum MyList {